Exploring the Maze of Multilingual Modeling: Abstract

 \section{Abstract}

-Multilingual language models have gained significant attention in recent years, enabling the development of applications that cater to diverse linguistic contexts.
-In this paper, we present a comprehensive evaluation of three prominent multilingual language models: \texttt{mBERT}, \texttt{XLM-R}, and \texttt{GPT-3}.
-Using the self-supervised task of next token prediction, we assess their performance across a diverse set of languages, with a focus on understanding the impact of resource availability, word order, language family, and script type on model accuracy.
-Our findings reveal that resource availability plays a crucial role in model performance, with higher resource levels leading to improved accuracy.
-We also identify the complex relationship between resource availability, language families, and script types, highlighting the need for further investigation into language-specific characteristics and structural variations.
-Additionally, our statistical inference analysis identifies significant features contributing to model performance, providing insights for model selection and deployment.
-Our study contributes to a deeper understanding of multilingual language models and informs future research and development to enhance their performance and generalizability across languages and linguistic contexts.
+Multilingual language models have gained significant attention in recent years, enabling the development of applications that meet diverse linguistic contexts.
+In this paper, we present a comprehensive evaluation of three popular multilingual language models: \texttt{mBERT}, \texttt{XLM-R}, and \texttt{GPT-3}.
+We assess their performance across a diverse set of languages, with a focus on understanding the impact of resource availability (general and model-specific), language family, script type, and word order on model performance, under two distinct tasks -- text classification and text generation.
+Our findings reveal that while the amount of language-specific pretraining data plays a crucial role in model performance, we also identify other factors such as general resource availability, language family, and script type, as important features.
+We hope that our study contributes to a deeper understanding of multilingual language models to enhance their performance across languages and linguistic contexts.